ricardolasso/WWERapp/README.md

 * User can Sign in or sign up to your account to access the app
 * Each account stores your filters and app settings
-* After signing in, the app searches for information from twitter alert acounts and other social media to display depending on your filter preferences
+* The app searches for information from twitter alert acounts and other social media API
+* The app displays information taken from social media depending on your filter preferences such as consoles and game genres
-* App displays the console and game information on the home page
+* App displays the console and game information and picture on the home page
 * Home page has search bar to look for specific products
 * Can click products from Home page to go to the Product Information page which shows more detailed info about the pricing and avaliability
 * Filter menus for selecting what types of games, genres, or consoles you are interested in viewing information for